YaireAC/data-structures/README.md

 # Data-Structures
-This course explored abstract data type.
-We expanded our skills in the C language with the following content:

-- Abstract data types and essential data structures:
+This repository contains my implementations of various assignments from my **Data Structures** course, where we explored **abstract data types** and their applications.
+Through this coursework, I strengthened my **C programming** skills by implementing and analyzing fundamental data structures, including:

+## Topics Covered
+- **Abstract Data Types & Essential Data Structures:**
-  - Dynamic arrays
+  - Dynamic Arrays
-  - Linked List
+  - Linked Lists
-  - Stack, queue, deque
+  - Stacks, Queues, and Deques
   - Trees
   - Hash Tables
   - Graphs
-- Complexity analysis of data structures and their operations
+- **Complexity Analysis** of Data Structures and Their Operations